hqjs/hq/README.md

 # Is it good for production?

-Yes, it supports most of the projects in production mode (yet it is experimental at the moment, raise an [issue](https://github.com/hqjs/hq/issues) if you experience the problem).
+You can use `hq` as a production server for internal projects such as admin panels and dashboards.
+It will work perfectly with all modern browsers.
 To activate production mode set `NODE_ENV` to production before running `hq`
 ```sh
 NODE_ENV=production hq
 ```